The Complete Travel Guide to the Lau Islands 🏝️ [2025]© FijiPocketGuide.com

 Budget Holidays to the Lau Islands

 Being on a budget is the way to have the biggest adventure in the Lau Islands.
 This might look like getting on a cargo boat in Suva, equipped with yaqona roots for village homestays, some cash to get you by, and having an open mind for whatever adventures come your way.
-The hospitality on the Lau Islands is generous and providing, so if you plan a homestay or a stay in one of the guesthouses (see below) then hosts are usually very eager to show you around and offer plenty of things to do.
+The hospitality on the Lau Islands is generous and provides, so if you plan a homestay or a stay in one of the guesthouses (see below), then hosts are usually very eager to show you around and offer plenty of things to do.
 However, be prepared to pay your way for guides, accommodation (meals will certainly be included) and possible boat trips.
-The former two will cost you FJ$50-$100 each time, while boat trips with locals will be your biggest expense of up to FJ$400 in cash or around FJ$50 an hour.
+The former two will cost you FJ$50-$120 each time, while boat trips with locals will be your biggest expense of up to FJ$400 in cash or around FJ$50 an hour.

 Things to Do on the Lau Islands on a Budget

-• Remarkable snorkelling can be found just about anywhere, but you will need your own snorkelling gear
+• Remarkable snorkelling can be found just about anywhere, but you will need your own snorkelling gear.

 • Immerse in the unique Fijian-meets-Tongan culture in a village homestay, experiencing a kava ceremony soon after arrival (see Fiji Village Etiquette: What to Do When Visiting a Fijian Village for advice)